 We are a Non-Profit Organization headquartered in Tokyo, Japan.
-Since our foundation in 2002, our mission has been to create a world without human trafficking. neeraj
+Since our founding in 2002, our mission has been to create a world without human trafficking.

-It all started in 2002 when our founder Sayaka was told a tragic story about a little girl who was sold to a brothel for the price of the dress she was wearing.
+It all started in 2002 when our founder Sayaka Murata, a college student at the time, was told a tragic story about a little girl who was sold to a brothel for the price of the dress she was wearing.
 After years of exploitation and sexual servitude, HIV/AIDS took her life.
-Determined to create a world without child sex trafficking, she met Keisuke and Kenta, two university students who were determined to make it as social entrepreneurs. nee
+Touched by her story, Sayaka became determined to help create a world without child sex trafficking.
+Together with two peers, Keisuke Motoki and Kenta Aoki, they decided to launch the Kamonohashi Project.

 Over the years, we have crafted our identity as a funding partner with detailed knowledge of project implementation.
-We found that with so many great local NGOs, our strength lies in funding the right projects to tackle human trafficking efficiently and strategically.
-Today, we work with a wide variety of individuals and organizations, including social entrepreneurs, traditional NGOs, UN agencies, government entities, corporations, and philanthropists.
+We found that with many effective grassroots NGOs, our strength lies in funding the right interventions to tackle human trafficking efficiently and strategically.
+Today, we work with a wide variety of individuals and organizations, including social entrepreneurs, traditional NGOs, international agencies, government entities, corporations, and philanthropists.